 A tipster provides a service just like many other kinds of business.
 For example, you could make a coffee at home for very low cost, but you choose to go to a coffee shop because you like the way it's prepared and the quality of the service.
 It also saves you time and it's an indulgence you might allow yourself to budget for.
 It's the same logic for buying clothes, going to a restaurant, going to the cinema or- buying a tipster.
 You do it to receive the best product, service or outcome possible.

 A tipster can save you time and can increase your chance of winning.

 What makes a good tipster?

 It's well documented by now that any one can open a Twitter account, put together a spreadsheet that may just be full of fabricated (not real/never actually tipped) winners and sell themselves as a tipster, but there are ways of seeing past that.
 So what makes a good tipster, and what are some things you should be looking out for?

 The market is teeming with eager bettors up and down the country in search of someone who can help make them those professional profits they've always dreamed of.
 Well, we're going to tell you that is entirely possible, but there are things you need to be wary of along the way.

-A good tipster will have good communication with their members and send out timely emails when bets are added.
-That’s a useful indicator that tipsters are thinking about their members, because you can plan ahead to be in a situation where you are able to place the bets at that time.
-If emails go out ad hoc then you might miss out on profits.
-Tipstrr offers an automated notification button so you’ll receive an email when your tipster adds a tip, and you can also choose for this to go straight onto your dashboard.
+A good tipster will have good communication with their members and send out timely emails or alerts when bets are added.
+That's a useful indicator that tipsters are thinking about their members, because you can plan ahead to be in a situation where you are able to place the bets at that time.
+If alerts go out ad hoc then you might miss out on profits.
+Tipstrr offers automated notifications through email and web push so you'll receive an alert when your tipster adds a tip, and all tips and content goes straight onto your Tipstrr dashboard.